abinit/abinit/doc/tutorial/tdepes.md

     abinit < tdepes_1.files > tdepes_1.stdout

-(where `abinit` might have to be replaced by the proper location of the abinit executable).
+(where `abinit` might have to be replaced by the proper location of the abinit executable, or by ./abinit if you have copied abinit in the Work directory).

 <!--
 ### If Abinit is compiled with Netcdf...
 -->

-If you have compiled the code with Netcdf, the calculation will produce _EIG.nc, _DDB, EIGR2D.nc and EIGI2D.nc that contain respectively the eigenvalues (GS or perturbed), the second-order derivative of the total energy with respect to two atomic displacements, the electron-phonon matrix elements used to compute the renormalization of the eigenenergies and the electron-phonon matrix
+If you have compiled the code with Netcdf, the calculation will produce different _EIG.nc,
+_DDB, EIGR2D.nc and EIGI2D.nc files, that contain respectively the eigenvalues (GS or perturbed), the second-order derivative of the total energy with respect to two atomic displacements, the electron-phonon matrix elements used to compute the renormalization of the eigenenergies and the electron-phonon matrix